CyberFlameGO/svnpython/Doc/library/functions.rst

    .. note::

-      This function is not normally available as a built-in since the name ``print`` is recognized as the :keyword:`print` statement.
+      This function is not normally available as a builtin since the name ``print`` is recognized as the :keyword:`print` statement.
 To disable the statement and use the :func:`print` function, use this future statement at the top of your module::